Krassnig/use-destructuring/README.md

 ## Using Destructuring for Abstraction

-Although the first example can easily be implemented without using `useDestructuring`, once your forms grows in complexity `useDestructuring` allows you to easily abstract form components in multiple ways.
+Although the first example can easily be implemented without using `useDestructuring`, once your forms grow in complexity `useDestructuring` allows you to easily abstract form components in multiple ways.

 ```tsx
 import { useState } from "react";